leklab/alphafoldv1/README.md

 # AlphaFoldv1 Pipeline

-The purpose of this repository is purely for more for **learning purposes** and it's the hope that it may be useful to others.
+The purpose of this repository is purely for (my) **learning purposes** and it's the hope that it may be useful to others.

 The code here was copied directly over from [AlphaFoldv1 github repository](https://github.com/deepmind/deepmind-research/tree/master/alphafold_casp13).
 Copied over as I didn't want to fork the entire deepmind-research reposity.
 At the moment many have realized that the AlphaFoldv1 code publicly shared is